MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/deployment-pipelines-compare.md

 ---

-### Change view file format
+### Review changes line by line

+When the item's content is displayed side by side, the code area is split in two:

+- On the **left** is the item's content in the *target* stage of the deployment.
+This is the stage being modified.
+Its content will be overridden.
+- On the **right** is the item's content in the *source* stage of the deployment.
+This is the stage being deployed.
+Its content will be applied.
+- The lines on each side appear in the same order, so each line is shown against its equivalent in the compared stage.

+The inline comparison view shows each line in the *target* (to be modified) stage below to its equivalent in the *source* (To be deployed) stage.

-Notice that when the files are displayed, whether inline or side by side, the differences are highlighted as follows:
+When the item's content is displayed for comparison, whether inline or side by side, the differences are highlighted as follows:

-- The file rows are numbered and rows that were changed are highlighted in red or green.
+- The file content lines are numbered and those that were changed are highlighted in red or green.
-- The lines with content that will be deleted or overwritten from the *to be modified* stage are highlighted in red.
+- Changes shown in the *To be modified* stage will be removed or overwritten during the next deployment.
+They are highlighted in **red**.
-- The lines with content that will be added from the *to be deployed* stage are highlighted in green.
+- Changes shown in the *To be deployed* stage are the new values that will be applied during the next deployment.
+They are highlighted in **green**.
-- The specific characters that were added or deleted are highlighted in a darker shade.
+- In the modified lines, the specific characters that were added or deleted are highlighted in a darker shade.

+### File modifications before comparison

-The two versions of the content shown are modified in the following ways to make the comparison easier:
+The two versions of the content shown in the file comparison area are modified in the following ways to make the comparison easier:

 - Datasource and parameter rules are applied to the source item so that the datasource you see is the one that will be deployed.
 - Some fields that don't indicate differences (for example, timestamps and role membership) are removed from both items.